TiagoAMarques/AnIntro2RTutorial/README.md

 - [Análises Ecológicas no R](https://analises-ecologicas.netlify.app/) A book in Portuguese about ecological analises in R. There are over 600 pages of material and respective code.
 Well worth exploring!

+- [Spatial Data Visualization with tmap ](https://tmap.geocompx.org/) A Practical Guide to Thematic Mapping in R. This book is a hands-on, open-source resource for anyone interested in creating maps using R and the tmap package.

 - [Send me a suggested resource and I'll add it here]()